andybarron/bacon-jam-10/README.md

    game.

 ## Game deployment
+* To play the game in your browser: [http://cleanupinsector4.herokuapp.com/](http://cleanupinsector4.herokuapp.com/)
-TBD, probably heroku.
-To run the game in non-development mode:
+* To run the game in non-development mode:
 `npm start`